viosng/confsql/confsql/XMLQuerySchema.md

 </query>
 ```

-As shown above, the fusion operator hasn't schema defenition, because of it modifies result object schema by itself.
+As shown above, the fusion operator hasn't schema definition, because of it modifies result object schema by itself.

 ####3.
 Join